gavinmdouglas/parallel_joblog_summary/README.md

 Not run (i.e., not present in joblog)	0
 ```

 In this case all jobs were run, and no jobs failed.
-Note that additional information can also be output in rare cases where they are wonky lines in the joblog file (especially when commands are present twice).
+Note that additional information can also be output in rare cases where they are wonky lines in the joblog file (especially when commands are present twice), but that information was not output here as there were no duplicate commands in the logfile.

 **But what about if there _are_ failed jobs?** We can create this scenario by simply adding another command to gzip a file that doesn't exist.